 Shipping & Delivery

 Ollie ships to all 48 continental US states.
 Ollie delivers every day of the week through different shipping partners, so you can choose your desired delivery day based on the carrier.
+My colleague’s first delivery arrived a day earlier than expected, and they were given a 4 hour delivery window, so they had a clear idea of when to expect it.

 You’ll receive your dog’s food based on the frequency you selected after getting your starter box.
 From once per week to every 8 weeks, you have wiggle room to choose what’s best for you and your dog.
+Photo of Baxter the Goldendoodle sniffing the Ollie delivery box on the porch

 Major holidays or inclement weather can affect delivery.
 You can make adjustments to your delivery dates to prevent not getting the food on the usual day of the week in such cases.